MicrosoftDocs/iis-docs/iis/web-hosting/web-server-for-shared-hosting/url-rewrite-for-hosting-providers.md

 ---
-title: "URL Rewrite for Hosting Providers | Microsoft Docs"
+title: "URL Rewrite for Hosting Providers"
 author: walterov
-description: "The purpose of this article is to provide a guiding map to the various resources available for hosters who are learning about and deploying the IIS URL Rewri..." ms.author: iiscontent
+description: "The purpose of this article is to provide a guiding map to the various resources available for hosters who are learning about and deploying the IIS URL Rewri..." ms.date: 01/13/2009 ms.assetid: 3f0328f1-7d09-462c-a3f1-eee61c7bff2b msc.legacyurl: /learn/web-hosting/web-server-for-shared-hosting/url-rewrite-for-hosting-providers msc.type: authoredcontent
-manager: soshir
-ms.date: 01/13/2009
-ms.topic: article
-ms.assetid: 3f0328f1-7d09-462c-a3f1-eee61c7bff2b
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/web-server-for-shared-hosting/url-rewrite-for-hosting-providers
-msc.type: authoredcontent
 ---